asift91/Manual_Migration/option2.md

 	- If you already have an SSH key pair, you can skip this step.

-	- Go to the PuTTY installation folder (the default location is C:\Program Files\PuTTY) and run: puttygen.exe
+	- Go to the PuTTY installation directory (the default location is C:\Program Files\PuTTY) and run: puttygen.exe

 	- In the PuTTY Key Generator window, set Type of key to generate to RSA, and set Number of bits in a generated key to 2048.